 Six (6) players take the field for each team.
 Two middles, two links and two wings.

-Middle: The two players occupying the 'middle' of the field.
-Middles are the most consistent and fittest players in the team.
+Middle: Occupies the middle playing possitions on the field.
+Middles are generally the most consistent and fittest players in the team.

-Link: The two players positioned between middles and wingers.
+Link: Positioned between a Middle and Wing.
 They are the most deceptive runners and the best ball handlers.

-Wing: The two players occupying the 'outside' part of the field.
+Wing: Occupies the 'outside' position of the team, positioned between the Link player and the sideline.
 They are usually the fastest players in the team, as they have to cover a large part of the width of the field.

 Most penalties occur when the "non-offending" team is disadvantaged by the actions of an opposition player.
 The most common penalties are below.

 Late Pass (Touch & Pass): When the ball is passed after the player is touched by a defender.
 A penalty to the other team will be given where the touch was made.